wagtail/wagtail-live/docs/getting_started/setup_telegram.md

 You can then create a live page and add the chat ID to the `channel_id` field of that page.
 From then, all messages added or edited in the chat will be synced with your live page!

 **Note**: Telegram doesn't send updates when a message is deleted.
-This means that when you delete a message in a telegram chat it won't be automatically deleted from your LivePage.
+This means that when you delete a message in a Telegram chat it won't be automatically deleted from your LivePage.